vadistic/graphql-extra/README.md

 ```

-## Tips
+## using packages

-Commonjs build is bundled, so if you're consuming it (not es modules) - you'll need to use only top import
+Both commonjs and esm builds are bundled with @pika/pack, so if you're consuming it - you'll need to use only top import.

+There is also unbundled ES modules ES2020 build in `dist-src` that can be quite easily consumed by rewiring whatever build tool you're using (or importing from `graphql-extra/pkg/dist-src/*`)

 ```ts
 // GOOD